nrfconnect/sdk-nrf/include/fw_info.rst

 * EXT_API flags (32 individual bits for indicating the particulars of the EXT_API)
 * EXT_API length (length of the following data)

-To retrieve an EXT_API, a firmware image calls another firmware image's EXT_API getter.
-Every image must provide an EXT_API getter (:cpp:member:`ext_api_out`) that other images can use to retrieve its EXT_APIs.
-This EXT_API getter is a function pointer that retrieves EXT_API structs (or rather pointers to EXT_API structs).

-In addition, every image can access other EXT_APIs through a second EXT_API getter (:cpp:member:`ext_api_in`).
-This EXT_API getter must be provided when booting the image.
-In other words, an image should expect its :cpp:member:`ext_api_in` EXT_API getter to be filled at the time it boots, and will not touch it during booting.
-After booting, an image can call :cpp:member:`ext_api_in` to retrieve EXT_APIs from the image or images that booted it without knowing where they are located.
+The EXT_API structures of the image are placed at the end of the information structure, immediately before its EXT_API requests.

+An EXT_API request structure is a structure consisting of a description of the requested EXT_API (in the form of an EXT_API header), plus a few more pieces of data.
+The structure also contains the location of a RAM buffer into which a pointer to a matching EXT_API can be placed before booting.
+The RAM buffer must not be initialized or otherwise touched when booting the image, to ensure that the value written there before booting is preserved.
+The :c:macro:`EXT_API_REQ` helper macro uses the ``__noinit`` decorator provided by Zephyr to achieve this.

+The EXT_API system allows a bootloader to parse the image's requests and find matches for these requests by parsing its own (the bootloader's) EXT_APIs or EXT_APIs of other images.
+After finding the matches, the bootloader populates the RAM buffers with pointers to the other images' EXT_APIs.
+In this way, the bootloader will be aware of whether all images have access to their dependencies.

-Each image can provide multiple EXT_APIs.
+Each image can provide multiple EXT_APIs and make multiple requests.
-An EXT_API getter function takes an index, and each index from 0 to *n* must return a different EXT_API, given that the image provides *n* EXT_APIs with the same ID.
+It is also possible for images to search other images directly for matching EXT_APIs, without using EXT_API requests.

-Typically, the actual EXT_API will be a function pointer (or a list of function pointers), but the data can be anything, though it should be considered read-only.
+Typically, the data of an EXT_API structure contains a function pointer (or a list of function pointers), but it could consist of anything.
-The reason for making the EXT_API getters function pointers instead of pointing to a list of EXT_APIs is to allow dynamic creation of EXT_API lists without using RAM.
+The data should be considered read-only though.

+Binary compatibility
+********************

+When exposing an interface between images that have not been compiled and linked together, you must take extra care to ensure binary-compatibility between how the interface is implemented and how it is used.
+The data placed into EXT_APIs must always have the same format for a given ID/version/flags combination.

+To facilitate this, the :file:`fw_info.h` file contains a number of static asserts to ensure that the memory mapping of structures is the same every time the code is compiled.
+There are a number of things that can change from compilation to compilation, depending on compiler options or just chance interactions with the rest of the code.

+Some things to look out for are:

+* Struct padding: The space between members of a struct can be different.
+* Flag ordering: When splitting an integer into smaller chunks (with ``:``), like flags, the order in which they are mapped to memory can be different.
+* Function ABI: The way the function uses registers and stack can be different.
+* Size of certain types: The size of chars and enums can differ depending on compiler flags.
+* Floating point ABI: The way floating point numbers are processed can be different (hard/soft/softfp).

 Usage
 *****

-To locate and verify firmware info structures, use :cpp:func:`fw_info_find` and :cpp:func:`fw_info_check`, respectively.
+To locate and verify firmware information structures, use :cpp:func:`fw_info_find` and :cpp:func:`fw_info_check`, respectively.

 To find an EXT_API with a given version and flags, call :cpp:func:`fw_info_ext_api_find`.
 This function calls :cpp:member:`ext_api_in` under the hood, checks the EXT_API's version against the allowed range, and checks that it has all the flags set.